 Make Your Own Unique Degree with an Associate in Interdisciplinary Studies

 You are a unique individual with passions and interests that might make it more difficult to choose a traditional degree in one specific area of study.
 With an Associate of Arts in Interdisciplinary Studies, you can create a degree that suits your career goals and personal interests.
-Tailor your program the way you want it by choosing two or three areas of study so that you get the most out of your educational journey.
+Tailor your program the way you want it by choosing from a variety of electives so that you get the most out of your educational journey.

 With today’s globalized workforce, you sometimes need to study more than one discipline to gain the experience and credentials you need to stand out.
 Through an A.A. in Interdisciplinary Studies, you can learn how to effectively communicate your ideas and utilize your specialized training in order to thrive in the fast-paced and rapidly changing work environments you will encounter.
 Your training will be invaluable as you venture out in a career that requires diverse skill sets.